Deportivo Táchira F.C.

-The Deportivo Táchira Futbol Club is a professional football club of the city of San Cristóbal, Venezuela.
-Founded on 11 January 1974, by Gaetano Greco, the club was originally known as "San Cristobal Football Club".
+Deportivo Táchira Fútbol Club is a professional football club of the city of San Cristóbal, Venezuela.
+Founded on 11 January 1974, by Gaetano Greco, the club was originally known as "San Cristóbal Fútbol Club".

 The club plays its home matches at the Polideportivo de Pueblo Nuevo, which has a capacity of 42,500.
 Since 1975, it participates in the Venezuelan Primera División, making it the only Venezuelan team that has never fallen or participated in the lower category.
 Currently it holds the first position of the historical classification of the Venezuelan Primera División with 2229 points.

 At the international level, Táchira is the Venezuelan club with the most appearances in the Copa Libertadores.
 Its best international participation was its advance to the quarter-finals unbeaten in the Copa Libertadores 2004.
 It is one of two Venezuelan clubs that have advanced past the first phase of the Copa Libertadores, or reached the quarter-finals.

 It also has a Futsal team called Deportivo Tachira Fútsal Club, which plays in the Venezuelan Futsal League and the Superior Futsal Tournament.

-Táchira's fiercest rival is Caracas FC, with whom it contests the "Clásico Moderno" of Venezuelan football.
+Táchira's main rival is Caracas FC, with whom it contests the "Clásico Moderno" of Venezuelan football.
 It also plays the so-called "Andean Derby" (Clásico Andino) against Estudiantes de Mérida.